datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 <a name="using-sidecar"></a>
 ## Sidecar caller mode - using Astra DB tokens with HashiCorp Vault

-This section assumes you're using the plugin binary or you have optionally built the plugin from source (optional), using the steps described earlier in this topic [here](#build-steps-optional").
+This section assumes you're using the plugin binary or you have optionally built the plugin from source (optional), using the steps described earlier in [this topic](#build-steps).

 *REMINDER*: As previously noted: